Jared Kushner’s Relative Is Helping Him Research Coronavirus Using Facebook Opinions, Report Says

-A doctor and distant family member of White House senior adviser Jared Kushner is soliciting advice for handling the coronavirus and passing the information to the 39-year-old investor, Politico reported.
-According to the report, Kurt Kloss, whose daughter is married to Kushner’s brother, posted a message to Facebook just before midnight on Wednesday and asked for any information that could help fight COVID-19 from other emergency room physicians.
+A doctor and distant family member of White House senior adviser Jared Kushner is soliciting advice for handling the novel coronavirus (COVID-19) and passing the information to the 39-year-old investor, Politico reported.
+According to the report, Kurt Kloss, whose daughter is married to Kushner’s brother, posted a message on a Facebook group page just before midnight Wednesday asking other emergency room physicians for any information that could help fight COVID-19.

-“I have direct channel to person now in charge at White House,” Kloss wrote in the Facebook group, EM Docs, which has almost 22,000 members from around the world.
+“I have direct channel to person now in charge at White House,” Kloss wrote in the Facebook group EM Docs, which has almost 22,000 members from around the world.

 In the group, which allegedly requires members to provide their credentials in order to join, Kloss revealed that Kushner had personally asked him for advice on how to deal with coronavirus.